-93% of all eligible claims were diagnosed using the General Hearing Loss (6100) or Tinnitus (6260) diagnosis codes: 23% for hearing loss ONLY, 14% for Tinnitus ONLY, and 57% for both General Hearing Loss and Tinnitus.
+93 percent of all eligible claims were diagnosed using the General Hearing Loss (6100) or Tinnitus (6260) diagnosis codes: 23 percent for hearing loss ONLY, 14 percent for Tinnitus ONLY, and 57 percent for both General Hearing Loss and Tinnitus.

-Tinnitus, once substantiated and rated, must receive a rating of 10%.
-As a result, supplemental claims where the claimant has previously received a rating will almost always be rated at 10%.
+Tinnitus, once substantiated and rated, must receive a rating of 10 percent.
+As a result, supplemental claims where the claimant has previously received a rating will almost always be rated at 10 percent.

 Based on these findings, VACI requested that the Ear Model be “disaggregated” into its constituent components, redeveloped, and evaluated to determine if separate models provide improved results for accuracy and throughput.